ScottG489/scottg489.github.io/src/content/posts/conjob.md

 The [Sysbox](https://github.com/nestybox/sysbox) runtime is perfect for running docker in docker and is really the underlying technology that made this project feasible.

-There are plenty of other configuration options as well such as auth, job limits, and docker registry login.
+There are plenty of other configuration options as well such as auth, job limits, and container registry login.
 For a full list of all configuration options see the [default-config.yml](https://github.com/ScottG489/conjob/blob/master/default-config.yml) file.